-Metric Conversion Tables > Metric System • Metric Prefixes
+Metric Conversion > Metric System • Metric Prefixes

-Convert Between Metric and English UnitsThis page features tables for converting between metric system units and corresponding English units commonly used in the United States.
-Here you will find convenient conversion tables for length, area, volume, weight, pressure, energy, and temperature units.
+Convert Between Metric and English UnitsThis page features tables and calculators for converting between metric system units and corresponding English units that are commonly used in the United States.
+Here you will find convenient conversion tables for length, area, volume, weight, pressure, energy, and temperature units, as well as conversion tables for length, area, liquid volume, dry volume, weight, pressure, and energy.
 Conversion table calculations show approximately three (3) significant figures.

 Length ConversionMetric length units include the meter, the kilometer (1,000 meters), the decimeter (0.1 meters), the centimeter (0.01 meters), the millimeter (0.001 meters), the micron (0.000001 meters), the nanometer (0.000000001 or 1e-9 meters), and the angstrom (0.0000000001 or 1e-10 meters).

 British and American length units include the foot, the yard (3 feet),

 the furlong (660 feet), the mile (5,280 feet), the league

 Area ConversionMetric area units include the are and the hectare (100 ares).
 One square kilometer is equivalent to 100 hectares.